-St Andrews is a family-run school based in Cambridge, operating from the head office and main school facility on Station Road in Cambridge.
-St Andrew's College includes Select English, a subsidiary of the College.
+St Andrews in Regent Street, Cambridge, operating from the head office and main school facility on Station Road in Cambridge.
+St Andrews (St Andrews) Tutorial Services is a subsidiary of the Dukes Education Colleges Ltd.

 The college offers students, from all round the world, a broad range of courses starting with GCSE s and A Levels as well as university foundation courses such as: Architecture, Business and Engineering.
 The college also offers its students accommodation in various residential buildings managed by House Managers.